Director of Planning, Southern California Association of Governments

 Planning at the University of California, Berkeley

-Martin Wachs served as Professor of Civil & Environmental Engineering and of City & Regional Planning at the University of California, Berkeley, where he directed the Institute of Transportation Studies.
+Martin Wachs is Distinguished Professor Emeritus of Civil & Environmental Engineering and of City & Regional Planning at the University of California, Berkeley, where he directed the Institute of Transportation Studies and the University of California Transportation Center.
 He earlier spent 25 years at UCLA, where he was Chairman of the Department of Urban Planning for eleven years.
-After retiring from the University, Wachs became the Director of Transportation, Space, and Technology at the RAND Corporation.
-He is now teaching courses and conducting research at UCLA in transportation policy and working on transportation policy projects at RAND.
+After retiring from the University, Wachs became the Director of Transportation, Space, and Technology Program at the RAND Corporation.
+He now teaches and conducts research at UCLA in transportation policy.

 Wachs is the author of 200 articles and book chapters and wrote or edited five books on transportation finance and economics, relationships between transportation, land use, and air quality, transportation needs of the elderly, techniques for the evaluation of transportation systems, and the use of performance measurement in transportation planning.
 His research also addresses, equity in transportation policy, crime in public transit systems, and the response of transportation systems to natural disasters including earthquakes.